80 things to do in South Africa Part 1

 (As recommended by South Africans!!)

 Click this link to find out about UNESCO World Heritage Sites in South Africa

 THINGS TO DO AND SEE IN SOUTH AFRICA

 There are a total of 9 provinces in South Africa – Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, Northern Cape, North West Cape, Eastern Cape and Western Cape.
 If you are planning your itinerary for SA I would suggest having a look at what each province has to offer and planning around that – I would however highly recommend visiting Cape Town!

-I will look at the top things to do in each province but one thing that can be done all over SA is my top choice for anyone visiting South Africa!
+I will look at the top things to do in South Africa by looking at each province but one great experience that can be had all over SA is my top choice for the NUMBER 1 SPOT.

 Visit one of the many game reserves – and spot the big 5!
 These are elephant, rhino, lion, buffalo and leopard!